How to Stop Ruminating

 When You Have OCD but You’re Not Afraid of Anything: Treating ‘Just Right’ OCD, Random Rituals, and Compulsive Behavior

-As discussed in A Simple Explanation of OCD, OCD is always about a fear of making a mistake you can’t take back that leads to experiencing a certain form of emotional distress forever (the Core Fear).
-But sometimes a person with OCD will say that they aren’t afraid of anything bad happening if they don’t do their compulsions. […]
+As discussed in A Simple Explanation of OCD, OCD always centers on a fear of making an irreversible mistake that leads to experiencing a certain form of emotional distress forever; this is the Core Fear.
+But sometimes a person with OCD will say that they aren’t afraid anything bad will happen if they don’t do […]

 Treating Two Types of Contamination OCD